Danielovich/markdownposts/a-german-dog-puzzle-and-recursion.md

 [//]: # "categories: programming"
 [//]: # "isPublished: true"

 At times, programming feels like something entirely different from building software within the boundaries of monetary expectations and some external pseudo-demands.
 The paper before you, filled with attempts at sketching algorithms, the allure of simply understanding structures, can be captivating - and yet, the frustrations can feel completely boundless.
 It can cripple your inability to step back, consult books, learn from the struggles of others, and try anew.
 To linger into the early hours of the morning, poring over details, branching out, circling back, starting over.
-What a fucking mess it can be.
+What a horrible mess it can be.

 When the children are asleep, conversations seem distant, and your mind swirls with possibilities - both the challenge at hand and the one waiting just beyond it - I find myself drifting more quickly to the window.
 I squeeze it open, letting the late evening's cool quietly embrace me, pulling me into a mental space filled with sweet digital memories and unresolved puzzles.